by Cathy Roemer

 For some reason, they may not have a Public or Institutional zoning classification, so they may also assign public parks to Recreation as well.

 In these instances, the zoning category often is simply a recognition of the existing land use and isn't really offering a public policy directive.

-2. As you suggest, it is possible that the town council or your governing board simply thinks that they would like to develop a recreational area where multiple types of activities could develop.
+2. As you suggest, it is possible that the town council or your governing board simply thinks that they would like to develop a recreational area where multiple types of activities are encouraged.

 Perhaps they are actively seeking complimentary uses, where conceivably families could go in different directions once they arrive at the recreation district.

 We've known of Recreation zoning being assigned because the leadership had an agenda of some sort.

 For example, perhaps they wanted to bring in a large movie theater or a gambling casino.
 Sometimes these also are called Recreation, although if we were starting from scratch, we would use Entertainment as the district name if that's what we had in mind.

 With Entertainment, you also could include clubs, restaurants, bars, concert venues, and the like.

 3. A third thing that is somewhat common in tourist areas, especially those based on scenery or a beach, is that the Recreation zoning classification is assigned with the thought that preserving the natural asset can best be accomplished by keeping other uses out.

 This category also would be popular in areas where hunting clubs or pay fishing lakes abound.